flutter-tizen/flutter-tizen/doc/setup-watch-tv.md

-# Developing for watch and TVs over Wi-Fi
+# Developing for watch and TV devices over Wi-Fi

 In order to install and test Flutter apps on your watch or TV device, you have to first enable the connection between the device and your host machine.